How much cold goats can take is a question we get asked each winter fairly often. Perhaps because ours are the smaller, cute, and fuzzy

 Adult Goats Handle Cold – If Not Wet or Windy

-Even in the coldest areas of the US, goats can tolerate the cold winter temperatures if they’re dry and protected from the wind.
-We have goat-keeping friends in Maine that don’t provide additional heat in their barns, and they’ve successfully kept goats for many years.
+Even in the coldest US areas, goats tolerate the cold winter temperatures if they’re dry and protected from the wind.
+We have Maine friends that don’t provide additional heat in their barns, and they’ve successfully kept goats for many years.

 As long as they can keep that protective layer around them (and it’s not wet or has wind cutting through it), then they can tolerate cold temperatures.
-One way to think about it is, if you can bundle up sufficiently to tolerate the temperature where you’re housing them; then they should be able to tolerate it with their protection.
+One way to think about it is if you can bundle up sufficiently to tolerate the temperature where you’re housing them; then they should be able to tolerate it with their protection.

-For those of us keeping bucks and wethers, it’s important to remember that keeping lots of water moving through their systems helps prevent urinary calculi – so providing them with warm water is important not just because they like it, but because it also keeps them healthy.
+For those of us keeping bucks and wethers, it’s important to remember that keeping lots of water moving through their systems helps prevent urinary calculi.
+So, providing them with warm water is important not just because they like it, but because it also keeps them healthy.

 Goat Kids Need Help

 When does are due to kid during cold weather, in addition to being present to help get the kids dried off quickly, many goat owners use heat lamps to keep the kids warm.
-However, heat lamps are also the #1 cause of barn fires, so if using heat lamps, it’s critical to use sturdy models built for barn usage and use them correctly.
+However, heat lamps are also the #1 cause of barn fires!
+So, if using heat lamps, it’s critical to use sturdy models built for barn usage and use them correctly.

-An alternative to heat lamps are to either make goat kid coats or provide the kids with huts to warm up in.
+An alternative to heat lamps is to either make goat kid coats or provide the kids with huts to warm up in.
 For our Nigerian Dwarf size babies, kid goat coats can easily be created from “onesie” outfits for human babies, or the sleeves of old sweatshirts.

-Kidding Does Are Less Resistant
+Kidding Does Are Less Resistant To Cold

 We find that they appreciate the heat lamps we have in place for the kids, a nutritious-warm post-kidding meal, drinks of warm water, and some kind of covering (dry towel, blanket, or old sweatshirt).
 With a little special “after-kidding” care they return to normal quickly and are great mothers.

 Because kidding does and new kids don’t withstand cold as well, we tend to breed does in late October or early November so that the kids arrive in mid-March or early April (goat gestation is five months).
 That means that kids are arriving when the weather is starting to warm up in our area and temperatures aren’t so severe out in the barn.
 With proper attention, there’s no reason goats can’t be bred to kid earlier in the winter, we just find it more comfortable to plan for slightly warmer weather.